Need to talk? We’re here to listen.

 - Actively work on counselling goals between sessions

-From time to time counsellors and health care students may ask permission to audio or video record counselling sessions for continuing education and professional development purposes.
+From time to time counsellors and health care students may ask permission to audio record counselling sessions for continuing education and professional development purposes.

 REFERRALS AND RESOURCES